 Connect the Xs on this graph.
 The red line represents the normal temperature.
 The Xs mark the differences between the normal temperature and the actual temperature, based on records taken every five years.
 Now answer these questions.

 - 1. Which was the hottest year? - 2.
-Which years were colder than normal?.... - 3.
-Did the temperature go up or down from 1995 to 2000?..... - 4.
-Is the trend for global temperatures to get hotter or colder?.....
+Which years were colder than normal?..... - 3.
+Did the temperature go up or down from 1995 to 2000?.....